(I)

 (V)

 Téllez and Olivares are driving at breakneck speed to the house on Viena St. They arrive and see several Cruz Verde (Green Cross) ambulances outside.
 Two of them - one with the number 8 - are just heading back to the hospital.
 Téllez and Olivares get out of the car and walk towards the house.
-The soil has the bittersweet aroma of fresh crime.
+The soil has the bittersweet aroma of fresh rain.
 At the doorway a guard, tall like a mountain, won’t let them in.

 “I’m from the Public Prosecution office!” yells Téllez with the determination of a hawk.
 The mountain moves.